aerlingsson/portfolio/README.md

 Each of the following headers describe each file in this folder.

 #### functions.php
-Describes a PHP function that registers, and enqueues a custom style.
+Describes a PHP function that registers and enqueues a custom style.
 The file starts with a call to the `add_action()` WP function, which hooks the `my_theme_enqueue_styles()` function to the WP core.
 By not including the parentheses, we avoid calling it at the same time.
 The `my_theme_enqueue_styles()` function registers the custom style, with `login_style` as handle, the path to the custom CSS file, and the parent style as a dependency.
-It then enqueues it, making `login_style` accesible globally.
+It then enqueues it, making `login_style` accessible globally.

 #### style.css
 Is practically empty, however, it contains theme info and allows modifying the parent style.

 #### login.php
-Is called when a user presses the **Login** button.
+Contains functionality for the login screen.
+It is called when a user presses the **Login** button.

 #### login_style.css